Affiliate links on Android Authority may earn us a commission. Learn more.

 You can’t talk about the TicWatch Pro 4G/LTE without addressing the biggest addition — cellular support.

-The TicWatch Pro 4G/LTE utilizes number sharing to enable VoLTE calls directly from the watch, as well as sending and receiving SMS or instant messages.
+The TicWatch Pro 4G/LTE utilizes number sharing to enable VoLTE calls directly from the watch and send and receive SMS or instant messages.
 It also supports cloud sync, so your notifications come through without a Bluetooth connection.
 This works even if you don’t have a corresponding app on your watch for Android apps like WhatsApp and Gmail.
 Additionally, there’s an SOS feature that lets wearers dial emergency services with a single tap.

 As with previous TicWatch models, Mobvoi has largely left the software completely untouched.
-The only major additions are all linked to the TicWatch Pro’s health and fitness suite.
+The only significant additions are linked to the TicWatch Pro’s health and fitness suite.

 Fitness and health tracking